THallerJ/AudiobookPlayer/README.md

 ## Running the App Locally

+The app can either be built manually or with Docker.

 In order to run the app locally, one must first create a project on the [Google Developer Console](https://console.cloud.google.com/apis/dashboard) and enable the Google Drive API and Google Books API.
-One must also [create a MongoDB database](https://www.mongodb.com/basics/create-database).
+One must also [create a MongoDB database](https://www.mongodb.com/basics/create-database), unless the app is run with Docker.

 ### Environment Variables

-The environment variables listed below must be provided to the app:
+If building the app manually, the environment variables listed below must be provided to the app:

 | Variable             | Value                                                                            |
 | -------------------- | -------------------------------------------------------------------------------- |